samuelaguilera/gravity-http-logger/README.md

-# gravity-http-logger
+# Description

-Logs the code, message, headers and body from HTTP responses for requests sent to third-party services by add-ons using the WordPress HTTP API.
+Logs the code, message, headers and body of HTTP responses provided by WordPress for requests sent to third-party services using the WordPress HTTP API.

+# Usage

+- Install and activate from your site Plugins page.
+- Go to Forms > Settings > Logging and enable logging for Gravity HTTP Logger.

+# Add-Ons Supported

+* 2Checkout.
+* ActiveCampaign.
+* Agile CRM.
+* Constant Contact.
+* Dropbox.
+* GetResponse.
+* HelpScout.
+* HubSpot.
+* iContact.
+* Mad Mimi.
+* Mailchimp.
+* Mailgun.
+* Mollie.
+* PayPal Checkout.
+* Pipe.
+* Postmark.
+* reCAPTCHA.
+* SendGrid.
+* Slack.
+* Square.
+* Zoho CRM.
+* Zapier.

+# Add-Ons **not** Supported

+The following add-ons are not using the WordPress HTTP API.

+* Authorize.net.
+* Emma.
+* Highrise.
+* Trello.
+* Twilio.